BIOL548O/website/content/page/03_github.md

 ---
-layout: page
-title: GitHub and project setup
+title: "GitHub and project setup"
-subtitle: the infrastructure of collaboration
+subtitle: "the infrastructure of collaboration"
-comments: true
+menu:
+  main:
+    weight: 30
 ---

 ## Content outline